kdoore/CS2335-Gitbook/getting-started-v2/player-gameobject/sept-16-playercontrollercs-fall19.md

-    public float jumpForce = 8.0f; ///probably needs changed public bool grounded; //is the player currently touching a GObj w/ layer Ground private bool jump; //has jump key been pressed within the last frame public Transform groundCheck; //need to initialize in the inspector!!!!!!!!!!!!!! public LayerMask groundLayer; //need to initialize in the inspector public float groundCheckRadius = 0.2f; //probably need to modify
+    public float jumpForce = 8.0f; ///probably needs changed public bool grounded; //is the player currently touching a GObj w/ layer Ground private bool jump; //has jump key been pressed within the last frame public Transform groundCheck; //need to initialize in the inspector!! (set to GroundCheck gameObject) public LayerMask groundLayer; //need to initialize in the inspector!!
+(Set as 'Ground' Layer) public float groundCheckRadius = 0.2f; //probably need to modify